Western Michigan Broncos men's soccer

 The Western Michigan Broncos men's soccer team represents Western Michigan University in NCAA Division I men's college soccer.
 The Broncos compete as a member of the Missouri Valley Conference (MVC) as of 2025.

-The team currently plays its home games at the soccer-specific WMU Soccer Complex on the campus.
+The team currently plays its home games at the WMU Soccer Complex on the campus.
 The team has qualified for NCAA Tournament most recently in 2025 after winning the MVC tournament title.

 History

 Joining the Missouri Valley Conference

 Following the Mid-American Conference's decision to suspend sponsorship of men's soccer following the 2022 season, the Western Michigan Broncos joined the Missouri Valley Conference as affiliate members.
 Fellow MAC members Bowling Green and Northern Illinois also joined the Broncos in MVC men's soccer.
 Following their successful 2022 season, the WMU Broncos became the last men's soccer team to win the MAC championship.